Mean Field Games with Major and Minor Agents: the Limiting Problem and Nash Equilibrium: Problems, assumptions and main results

 \end{definition}

 One of the main problems of our paper is stated as follows.

 \begin{problem} Find an $\epsilon$-Nash equilibrium for MFGs with a major and $N$ minor agents. \end{problem}

-Solving for a Nash equilibrium of an $(N+1)$-player game is impractical when $N$ is large due to high dimensionality.
-So we formally take the limit as $N\to\infty$ and consider the limiting problem instead.
+Searching for a Nash equilibrium for an $(N+1)$-player game is intractable when $N$ is very large due to the high dimensionality.
+Therefore, we consider the limiting problem first by taking the limit when $N$ goes to infinity.
 We assume that each minor agent adopts the same strategy.
 Therefore, minor agents' distribution can be represented by a law of a single representative minor agent conditional on $\f^0$.
-Let ${W}=\{W_t,0\le t\le T\}$ be a one-dimensional independent Brownian motion and $\xi$ a square integrable random variable, which are independent of $\f^0$.
-Let $\f$ be the natural filtration of $(\xi^0,\xi,W^0,W)$ augmented by $\mathbb{P}$-null sets.
-The limit problem of MFGs with major and minor agents is defined as follows.
+Let ${W}=\{W_t,0\le t\le T\}$ be a one-dimensional Brownian motion and $\xi$ be a square integrable random variable, which are both independent of $(W^0,\xi^0)$.
+Let $\f$ be the natural filtration of $(\xi^0,\xi,W^0,W)$ augmented by all $\mathbb{P}$-null sets.
+The limiting problem of MFGs with major and minor agents is stated as follows.